LLNL/cowc/README.md

 	We have also included tools to make it easier to process our labeled data than was the case previously.
 These scripts are in the folder COWC-M.

+	The README.md file in COWC-M describes this further as well as usage.
+On github, you can just click on COWC-M and it will pop up.

 ----